Aftaab25/Media-Player/README.md

-# Media-Player
+# Amphi
-A python based desktop app to play songs/movies from device folders.
+A C++ based Qt app to play songs/movies from device folders.